Developers: How to Equip Yourself for a Web 3.0 Future Today

 They have other uses too.
 For example, you could write a smart contract into an artwork NFT transaction that automatically grants royalties to the original artist whenever that NFT is sold on.
 Web 3.0 developers will need to know how to program smart contracts.

 Solidity allows you to create EVM (Ethereum Virtual Machine) compatible smart contracts.
 Since most development blockchains support EVM, this means you’ll be able to code smart contracts for the majority of the most popular blockchains.

 Want to make yourself really popular?
 Learn Rust too – it’s a low-level language that allows you to code smart contracts for blockchains that don’t support EVM, like Solana.

 Future-Proof Your Career

 The concept behind Web3 isn’t perfect, but its foundations are compelling.
 Blockchain technology has already seen huge investment, alongside adoption by major companies and even governments.
 Millions have already been invested into the technology on the wide-held belief that Web 3.0 is the future.
 Any developer who wants to make themselves invaluable to clients over the coming years, should take this opportunity to re-skill in Web3 development now.

 There are companies out there with the culture and values that match your own, and who could potentially offer you the employment package you’re looking for.
 It’s a candidate’s market right now.
 If you’re looking for your next challenge, call us today or get in touch via the contact page to find out your options.

-Matt is co-director and a specialist software recruiter with an exclusive network of developers built by solid word-of-mouth recommendations.
+Matt is both Director and a specialist software recruiter with an exclusive network of developers built by solid word-of-mouth recommendations.
 He has developed an excellent understanding of the technical skills and environments within the regional development community and his reputation marks him out as a reliable source of guidance to clients and candidates alike.